Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: POT Models for Extrapolation

-with $\sigma > 0$.
-For $\gamma = 0$, the limit is $1 - \exp(-x/\sigma)$.
-The limit distribution is a GPD. \end{theorem} In the POT approach, we select a sufficiently large quantile $q$ to fit a GPD model to the exceedances $Y - q$ given $Y > q$, relying on the fitted model for extrapolation.
-The extrapolation is particularly sensitive to the estimation of the shape parameter $\gamma$.
+In the POT approach, we select a sufficiently large quantile $q_i$ to fit a GPD model to the exceedances $Y^{(i)} - q_i$ given $Y^{(i)} > q_i$, relying on the fitted model for extrapolation.
+The extrapolation is particularly sensitive to the estimation of the shape parameter $\gamma$; we simplify and stabilize the extrapolation procedure by fixing $\gamma=0$, that is we recover the exponential distribution.
+Figure \ref{fig:qqplot_E} shows that the fit of this simple model is reasonable after seasonal adjustment.